 If your garage is attached to your living space, its sound and vibration during operation can disturb housemates more often.
 However, both Genie and Chamberlain provide “ultra-quiet” or “noiseless” models to eliminate that problem in the first place.

-The Chamberlain openers usually combine a steel-reinforced belt-drive with Chamberlain’s patent “Motor Vibration Isolation System” to easily bring down the powerhead vibration and noise.
+The Chamberlain garage door openers usually combine a steel-reinforced belt-drive with Chamberlain’s patent “Motor Vibration Isolation System” to easily bring down the powerhead vibration and noise.